swirkert/ipcai2016/README.md

 "Robust Near Real-Time Estimation of Physiological Parameters from Megapixel Multispectral Images with Inverse Monte Carlo and Random Forest Regression"

+If you use this software, please cite the paper.

 It features a small library to read and process multispectral images and a python wrapper for multi-layered Monte Carlo (MCML) models.

 MCML: